‘Plan’, ugh, it even sounds slow.

 It’s what I like to call the Marketing Plan Reality Check.
 And here’s why…

 - Your target audience

 Start with your target audience, the customers you’re trying to reach.
 We’ll represent them with this big purple blob.

-Now of course it’s worth doing some target audience research and trying to map out basic personas or profiles for your main types of customer.
+Now hopefully you’ve done some target audience research and mapped out your basic personas or profiles for your main types of customer.
 This is especially useful when you’re trying to work out the problem you’re trying to solve and how to message it in your content.

 But then let’s think about the activities (also referred to as channels or tactics) that you’re going to use to reach this target audience.

 There are probably going to be a few that bubble to the top – for example, you might work out that Instagram is the best to reach young females on.

 🔔 But here’s the reality check – everyone is different.